Individual Thought Patterns: Background and recording

-After embarking on a tour of America and Europe to support the Human album, frontman Chuck Schuldiner recruited Gene Hoglan of Dark Angel and Andy LaRocque of King Diamond to record the band's next album.
+After embarking on a tour of America and Europe to support Human, frontman Chuck Schuldiner recruited Gene Hoglan of Dark Angel and Andy LaRocque of King Diamond to record the band's next album.
 Schuldiner also invited back Steve Di Giorgio to perform bass on the album, after he had performed bass on Human.
 Producer Scott Burns made a concerted effort to ensure the bass was not buried in the mix, as many felt was the case on Human.
 The fretless bass played by Di Giorgio on the album was nicknamed "The Frog," and had at the time just recently been built.
 He recalled: "It had a really cool, raw sound.
 It didn't sound like anything other than a string going through a pick-up, a super in-your-face kind of tone, so different for the early '90s.
 In Florida you've got all these creatures and the bass sounded like a frog.
 That's why Chuck called it 'The Frog', and we even put it in my thanks list, the nickname of my bass."

 Schuldiner only wanted LaRocque to play solo sections, so he only sent LaRocque the few bars of the songs where the solo would be.
 LaRocque would then arrive at the studio without much preparation, and largely improvised the solos, impressing everyone.
 In a 2021 interview, LaRocque would downplay this account, saying that he did prepare multiple ideas and alternate melody lines for each solo.
 LaRocque did ultimately record doubles for several of Schuldiner's rhythm tracks in addition to his solos.
 Schuldiner was quoted saying: "I wanted everything about the album to be top-notch.
 I grew up listening to a lot of bands that had a twin-axe attack, and I think it's somewhat important to have if you really want to be heavy.
 It adds variety to the music.
 Just knowing that I was working with such a talented shredder like Andy really made me work hard."

 Hoglan recorded on a Pearl "Custom Z" series drum kit with Paiste cymbals.
 According to him, the working title for "Overactive Imagination" was "Overactive Vagina."
 He recalls that John Tardy of Obituary visited the studio during the album's recording sessions, and that he stared at him in the control booth while he tracked drums for the song.